 Brent Hayes Edwards is a professor in the Department of English and Comparative Literature and the Center for Jazz Studies at Columbia University, where he teaches courses in African diasporic literature, black radical historiography, and jazz studies.
 He has published essays and articles on topics including African American literature, Francophone literature, theories of the African diaspora, black radical intellectuals, cultural politics in Paris in the 1920s and 1930s, surrealism, twentieth-century poetics, and jazz.

-His books include: The Practice of Diaspora: Literature, Translation, and the Rise of Black Internationalism, which was awarded the John Hope Franklin Prize of the American Studies Association and the Gilbert Chinard prize of the Society for French Historical Studies; and scholarly editions of classic works by Frederick Douglass, Joseph Conrad, and W.E.B.
-Du Bois.
-His translations include Michel Leiris’s Phantom Africa, for which he was awarded a 2012 PEN/Heim Translation Fund grant.
+His book The Practice of Diaspora: Literature, Translation, and the Rise of Black Internationalism was awarded the John Hope Franklin Prize of the American Studies Association and the Gilbert Chinard Prize of the Society for French Historical Studies.
+He has published scholarly editions of classic works by Frederick Douglass, Joseph Conrad, W.E.B.
+Du Bois, and of the great Jamaican writer Claude McKay’s last novel, Amiable with Big Teeth, co-edited with Jean-Christophe Cloutier.

 His most-recent book, Epistrophies: Jazz and the Literary Imagination, was called “Dazzling … [a] compellingly original perspective,” by Publishers Weekly.
 Fred Moten, professor of performance studies at New York University, calls Edwards “the finest literary scholar of his generation―an intellectual and artist of transformative force.
 His work reshapes the study and the making of world literature and art.”